ESM and CJS Interoperability

 });

-# ESM Suite
+# ESM suite

 node --experimental-vm-modules node_modules/.bin/vitest run --config vitest.config.ts

-# CJS Suite (override type)
+# CJS suite

 NODE_OPTIONS="--require tsx/cjs" npx vitest run --config vitest.cjs.config.ts

-20.x Native Stable Default CI target.
-Full import() and createRequire support.
+Native | Stable | Default CI target; full import() and createRequire support. |

-22.x Native Stable Enable --experimental-strip-types for TS execution.
+Native | Stable | Enable --experimental-strip-types for direct TypeScript execution. |

-# Analyze ESM bundle size
+# Analyze the ESM bundle size with esbuild

 npx esbuild dist/index.mjs --bundle --minify --outfile=/dev/null --metafile=meta.json

-grep -r "sideEffects" package.json || echo "Add \"sideEffects\": false to enable tree-shaking"
+grep -q '"sideEffects"' package.json || echo "Add \"sideEffects\": false to enable tree-shaking"

 Frequently Asked Questions

-Why does Node.js throw ERR_REQUIRE_ESM when importing my package?
-The package lacks a valid require condition in its exports map, or the target file is explicitly marked as ESM via .mjs or "type": "module" without a CJS fallback.
-Add a require conditional export pointing to a compiled .cjs artifact.
+The package has no valid require condition in its exports map, or the resolved file is ESM-only (via .mjs or "type": "module") with no CommonJS fallback.
+Add a require conditional export pointing at a compiled .cjs artifact so require() resolves a CJS file.